eth4n22/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

 1. Should work on any mainstream OS that has installed Java 17 or above.
-2. Built to support only a single user
+2. Built to support only a single user.

 ## Glossary